 The news broke across Saudi Arabia and the world like a bombshell: A wide-ranging corruption sweep across the country had netted 11 princes, four sitting cabinet members and a dozen former government ministers.
 Among those detained included billionaire Saudi Prince Alwaleed Bin Talal.

-Within days, the surprise action was being hailed as a possible “sea change” in the Middle East and beyond, signaling that an entire country had grown fed up with fraud and unethical conduct and suggesting the possibility that others might do the same.
+Within days, the surprise action was being hailed as a possible “sea change” in the Middle East and beyond, signalling that an entire country had grown fed up with fraud and unethical conduct and suggesting the possibility that others might do the same.

 A cost of doing business?